 Master’s degree in Human Evolution and Biology

-General Objectives of the CourseThis course has as main goal to offer advanced formation on issues related with human evolution and human biology, as follows: i) the importance of the knowledge of natural history to the understanding of the present and to envision the future; ii) to understand humans as primates; to be aware of climatic changes and the major animal extinctions; iii) human adaptation capacity; to know how to deal with the incessant rhythm of change that characterizes human paleontology; v) an approach to brain evolution; vi) to get an interdisciplinary approach about humans and humanity; vii) to be able to interpret and deal with human skeletons from archaeological contexts.
+General Objectives of the CourseThis course has as main goal to offer advanced formation on issues related with human evolution and human biology, as follows: i) the importance of the knowledge of natural history to the understanding of the present and to envision the future; ii) the understand humans as primates; to be aware of climatic changes and the major animal extinctions; iii)human adaptation capacity; to know how to deal with the incessant rhythm of change that characterizes human paleoanthropology; v) to get an interdisciplinary approach about humans and humanity; vi) to be able to interpret and deal with human skeletons from archaeological contexts.

 Candidates should check the admission requirements available on this site, in addition to the information provided here.

-Learning Objectives and Intended SkillsThe master in Human Evolution and Biology has as goal to offer a specialized formation, inter and multidisciplinary at an advanced level in distinct areas of Biological Anthropology, such as human evolution, skeletal biology, paleopathology, human ecology, human ethology and human genetics.
-The acquired scientific and technical formation in this matter is fundamental to understand the Natural history of man, its present and its future.
-Students should acquire: 1.
-Instrumental competencies, e.g. competence in synthesis and analysis, competency in organization and planning, competency in oral and writing communication, capacity to express themselves in English, to use informatics within the scope of their activities, competency in managing information, to solve problems and to make decisions.
-2. Personal and Inter-personal competencies, e.g. competency in group work, competency in working in interdisciplinary teams, competencies in working within an international context, competency in critical reasoning, competency in understanding specialists language.
-3. Systemic competencies, e.g. competencies in autonomous learning, in searching, capability to adjust to new situations, creativity, leadership, initiative and enterprising spirit, care about rigor and quality, competency in applying practically the theoretical knowledge, competency in planning and managing, in auto-criticism and auto-evaluation.
+Learning Objectives and Intended SkillsThis course has as goal to offer a specialized formation, inter and multidisciplinary at an advanced level in distinct areas of Biological Anthropology, such as human evolution, skeletal biology, paleopathology, human ecology, human ethology and human genetics.
+Students should acquire Instrumental competencies, in synthesis and analysis, organization and planning, in oral and writing communication, in managing information, to solve problems and to make decisions; Personal and Inter-personal competencies, in group work, in working in interdisciplinary teams, within an international context, in critical reasoning, competency in understanding specialists language; Systemic competencies, in autonomous learning, in searching, capability to adjust to new situations, creativity, leadership, initiative and enterprising spirit, care about rigor and quality, in applying practically the theoretical knowledge, in planning and managing, in auto-criticism and auto-evaluation.

 ECTS Departmental Coordinator(s)